Blaygh/spam_detect_app/README.md

 6. **Training and Model Saving**: The model is trained with the provided data and saved for future use.

-7. **API for Spam Detection**: The code now includes a fully implemented RESTful API for spam detection using Flask and Python.
+7. **API for Spam Detection**: The Spam Server is implemented as a fully functional RESTful API for spam detection using Flask and Python.
 Users can send text messages to the API for spam classification.

 8. **User Interface (UI)**: In addition to the API, a user-friendly UI is provided for single text classification.
 Users can enter a text message, click a button, and get immediate spam classification results.
+The UI is deployed on Heroku at [https://spam-ui-d8fd22f15982.herokuapp.com/](https://spam-ui-d8fd22f15982.herokuapp.com/) and is also built with Flask.

 ### Use and Development
 To use this code: